nobuto-m/dotfiles/README.md

 1. choose a mirror server(optional) and enroll fingerprints(optional)
    - replace the default mirror URL in `/etc/apt/sources.list`
-   - enroll fingerprints and update pam configuration with `pam-auth-update --enable fprintd`
+   - enroll fingerprints and update pam configuration with `sudo pam-auth-update --enable fprintd`

 1. install git, make and ansible